It's a single injection given into the muscle of the upper arm.

 Who should have the 3-in-1 booster?

-The 3-in-1 teenage booster, is available routinely on the NHS for all young people aged 14 (school year 9).
+The 3-in-1 teenage booster is free on the NHS for all young people aged 14, as part of the national immunisation programme.

 How safe is the 3-in-1 booster vaccine?